Remote OpenClaw Blog

 The Verdict

-For the vast majority of OpenClaw users, the Hostinger KVM2 plan at $8.99/month is the right choice.
+For the vast majority of OpenClaw users, the Hostinger KVM2 plan at $8.99/month is the right choice, and the current summer sale takes up to 70% off through this link.
 It provides 4x the minimum RAM, fast NVMe storage, generous bandwidth, and unique management tools — all at a price that is 2-5x cheaper than comparable providers.

 Start with KVM2.
 If you find yourself maxing out resources (check with docker stats), upgrade to KVM4.
 But in our experience deploying OpenClaw for dozens of clients, KVM2 handles everything a single-instance deployment needs.